Beer festivals in Barcelona: good times on tap!

 At least one stand is devoted to gluten-free beer, and another to high-quality alcohol-free options.

-- The 2017 edition of the Beer Festival Barcelona was held over a long weekend (Friday-Sunday) at the end of March, from 11am to around 11pm each day.
-Watch this space for 2018 dates.
+- The 2018 edition of the Beer Festival Barcelona was held over a long weekend (Friday-Sunday) at the end of March, from 11am to around 11pm each day.

 - Beer Festival Barcelona is held at La Farga de L’Hospitalet, Carrer Barcelona, 2 at L’Hospitalet de Llobregat (Metro: Rambla Just Oliveras (L1).